Tax credits and benefits

 Can I claim universal credit while I’m a student?

 Generally, as a student you cannot claim UC as there are other means of financial support designed for students.
-However, there are some key exceptions to this rule which allow some students to claim UC.
+However, there are some key exceptions to this rule which allow some students to claim UC and you may be able to claim UC if any of the following apply:.

 If you are studying full-time at non-advanced level or you are on a traineeship or similar and you are aged between 16 and 19, you may be classed as a qualifying young person and be included in someone else’s claim for UC.